-If we believe that extraction is the best treatment, we’ll discuss the situation with you beforehand to make sure that you understand your options and the expected outcomes.
+If we believe that extraction is the best treatment, we will discuss the treatment with you beforehand to make sure that you understand your options and the expected outcomes.
 Ultimately, your dental health is in your hands, and we want to give you the tools you need to make an informed decision.

 Simple Tooth Extractions

 Simple extractions are performed quickly.
-The area will be numbed and then your tooth will be gently lifted out using a special instrument called an elevator and then removed.
+The area will be numbed and then your tooth will be gently lifted out using a special instrument called an elevator.
 Little aftercare is required, but we will give specific instructions to follow at home.
 This type of extraction is done when you have one or more teeth that are not impacted (completely or partially covered by gum tissue) but still need to come out.

 Home Care Tips Following an Extraction